-How is average life defined for the purposes of the haircut table?
+How is average life defined?

 For ABS with bullet maturities, average life is determined by the expected principal payment date.
 For amortizing ABS, average life is defined as the weighted average life to maturity based on the prepayment assumptions and market conventions listed below.
 These prepayment assumptions will be revisited periodically.
+For auto rental fleets, the average life is the length of any revolving period plus 6 months, and for mortgage servicing advances, the average life is the length of any revolving period plus 2 years.

-The weighted average life for newly issued CMBS is based on the assumption that each loan amortizes according to its amortization schedule, and prepays in full on the first date that prepayment is permitted without penalty.
+The weighted average life for CMBS is based on the assumption that each loan amortizes according to its amortization schedule and pays in full on its maturity date, without prepayment.

 Sector Subsector Prepayment Assumption

 Auto Prime retail lease 75% of prepayment curve

 Auto Prime retail loan 1.3% ABS

 Auto Subprime 1.5% ABS

 Auto Motorcycle/other recreational vehicles 1.5% ABS

 Auto Commercial and government fleets 100% of prepayment curve

-Auto Rental fleet Average life is length of any revolving period plus 6 months

 Commercial Mortgage 0% CPR

 Equipment Loans and leases 8% CPR

-Servicing Advances Residential mortgages Average life is length of any revolving period plus 2 years

 Small Business SBA 7a 14% CPR

-Small Business SBA 504 5% CPR
+Small SBA 504 5% CPR

+Business

 Student Loan Student Loan Private 4% CPR

 Student Loan Student Loan FFELP 4% CPR

+Student Loan Student Loan Consolidation 50% of CLR curve